COGNOS: Universal Enhancement for Time Series Anomaly Detection via Constrained Gaussian-Noise Optimization and Smoothing: Detailed Experiments

-\paragraph{Ablation Studies.} We present a comprehensive ablation study to dissect the contributions of COGNOS's key components.
-This includes evaluations of the full COGNOS framework, comparisons with alternative filtering techniques (i.e., GWNR combined with moving average (MA) and low-pass (LP) filters), substitution of GWNR with standard MSE training (w/o GWNR + KS), removal of the filtering step while directly using MSE as the anomaly score (w/ GWNR + w/o Filter), and the vanilla baseline employing MSE for both training and anomaly scoring (w/o GWNR + w/o Filter).
-As evidenced in Tables~\ref{tab:abbPSM}, \ref{tab:abbPSM2}, \ref{tab:abbMSL}, and \ref{tab:abbMSL2}, along with Figures~\ref{fig:abbPSM} and \ref{fig:abbMSL}, COGNOS consistently achieves superior and stable performance across diverse models and datasets.
+We present a comprehensive ablation study to dissect the contributions of COGNOS's key components.
+This includes evaluations of the full COGNOS framework, comparisons with alternative filtering techniques (i.e., GWNR combined with moving average (MA) and low-pass (LP) filters) \footnote{To ensuring a fair comparison, we selected parameters that empirically offered the best trade-off between noise suppression and signal preservation for the datasets used: For Moving Average, we utilized a sliding window size of $w=20$, for Low-Pass Filter, we employed a Butterworth low-pass filter with a normalized cutoff frequency of $f_c = 0.05$ (Nyquist frequency scale).} , substitution of GWNR with standard MSE training (w/o GWNR + ARKS), apply heuristic filtering with standard MSE training (w/o GWNR + w/ Filter), removal of the filtering step while directly using MSE as the anomaly score (w/ GWNR + w/o Filter), and the vanilla baseline employing MSE for both training and anomaly scoring (w/o GWNR + w/o Filter).
+As evidenced in Tables~\ref{tab:fullaba}, COGNOS consistently achieves superior and stable performance across diverse models and datasets.

-\paragraph{Main Results.} To assess performance, we employ evaluation metrics that surpass traditional point-wise measures in robustness.
-Conventional precision and recall often prove inadequate for time series data, as they overlook the temporal context inherent in anomalies.
-A widely adopted practical solution is the point-adjustment strategy~\cite{Adjust}, which considers an entire anomalous segment as detected if any point within it is correctly identified.
-To further enhance rigor and theoretical grounding, we incorporate the recently proposed affiliation-based metrics~\cite{Affilation}.
-This approach extends precision and recall by quantifying temporal distances between ground truth and predictions, thereby reducing sensitivity to minor temporal shifts and improving interpretability.
-Specifically, we compute precision (P), recall (R), and F-score (F) using the Adjusted metrics\footnote{github: NetManAIOps/donut} and Affiliation metrics\footnote{github: ahstat/affiliation-metrics-py}.
-Detailed results are presented in Tables~\ref{tab:full1} and \ref{tab:full2}.